 Outstanding Alumni Award

-This award recognizes outstanding alumni who reflect the ideals of UW-Fox Valley and whose achievements and contributions within their field of work or community have made a significant difference.
+While UW Fox Valley is proud of all our alumni, the UW-Fox Valley Foundation has created a special award to honor outstanding alumni who reflect the ideals of UW-Fox Valley and whose achievements and contributions within their field of work or in their community have made a significant difference.

 Dr. Charles Russell Clayton

 Charles Russell Clayton attended the University of Wisconsin – Fox Valley from 2008 to 2009.
 He graduated with a Bachelor’s Degree from Texas A&M University in 1975 and a Master’s Degree in Business Administration from the University of Chicago in 1998.